CNR-INM | Consiglio Nazionale delle Ricerche | Istituto di Ingegneria del Mare

 Computational fluid dynamics (CFD)

-Technologies for the aerospace industry
+Technologies for the aerospace and maritime industry

 Selected projects